Copyright compliance & Blackboard

 - If you have copied copyright material with permission, is it clear that this material is reproduced with permission of the copyright holder?
 Have you kept a copy of the written permission? e.g. ‘reproduced with permission of…’

-- If you are using TV or radio broadcasts under Statutory Licence part VA, have you included the required warning notice?
+- If you are using TV or radio broadcasts under the Screenright’s Statutory Licence agreement, have you included the electronic warning notice?

 - If you are using music under the Music Licence, have you included the required warning and information notices?